dotkurka/SportNewsSite/README.md

   - it would be good to add skeleton
   - create handler for the sort comments

+  - Pages
-- Layouts
+    - About page

-  - create layout for the article manager

 - it would be nice to add a survay

-Add CSStaransition for the mobile navbar menu